 We will also be getting you trained up and certified as a First Aider so you can offer basic courtside and pitch side first aid to the university teams.
 This term will be punctuated with trips to the anatomy labs for prosecutions where we will delve under the skin to see the lower limb anatomy in 3D.

 In semester 2 you will start your journey in exercise physiology (learning about the body’s response/adaptation to exercise) and pathophysiology (the body’s response/adaptation to injury and disease).
 We now embark on part 2 of our anatomy where we will introduce you to the anatomy of the upper limb and its associated injury patterns.
-Building on and developing you Soft Tissue you will be expected to partake in the onsite Sports Massage Clinic which will be open to staff and students of CCCU.
-This will help you to finetune your skill under supervision as well as providing a valuable service to our CCCU community.
-This clinical experience forms part of your 400-hour minimum experiential learning over your 3yrs and will account for circa 70 hours in year 1.
+To build on your knowledge and skills in soft tissue treatment you will be expected to partake in the onsite Sports Massage Clinic, which will be open to staff and students of CCCU.
+This will help you to fine tune your skills under supervision as well as providing a valuable service to our CCCU community.
+This clinical experience forms part of your 400-hour minimum experiential learning over your 3 years and will account for approximately 70 hours in year 1.

 Over the coming years we will support you in gaining supervised placements within the NHS but you are encouraged to find local placements in a variety of sporting opportunities to enhance your employability and entrepreneurship.

 For consultations, please book an online appointment here.